alexmavr/django-spyglass/README.rst

 5. For each Site entry, create a DataField entry for each field of the metamodel with an XPath where the crawlers can find the data to populate the field.
    This is explained in detail at the documentation_

-6. Set up as many instances of spyglass-crawlie_ as you need and edit their serverconf and userconf files to target your server
+6. Set up as the required amount of spyglass-crawlie_ instances by editing their serverconf and userconf files to target the spyglass server

 .. _documentation: http://spyglass.readthedocs.org/